 Learn more about the EYL40 programme here.

 Ivan is a political scientist, economic advisor and writer from Slovakia.
 Shortly after joining the Slovak Ministry of Finance as advisor to the minister, Ivan instigated the setup of the Slovak Investment Holding (SIH).
-Since being appointed its CEO in January 2017, Ivan has led this state-owned fund in investing in strategic sectors of the economy, and driving economic development throughout the country.
+Since being appointed its CEO in January 2017, Ivan led this state-owned fund in investing in strategic sectors of the economy, and driving economic development throughout the country.
 As of 2022, Ivan now leads ESCO Slovensko, a joint company of Czech and Slovak energy companies as a board member and head of Strategy and M&A. He previously served as deputy finance minister, and held leading roles during the Slovak Presidency in the EU Council.
 Ivan is a keen writer and has seen the publication of a number of his works, including a popular study of the 2008 Financial Crisis he co-authored and a children’s book.

 Jasna Gabric is the mayor of Trbovlje, a former mining town in Slovenia.
 A member of the municipal council since the age of 25, she was the youngest Slovenian mayor when elected.
 Unemployment in her town has fallen by almost half thanks to her role in implementing a successful incubator for start-ups.
 Her effort also focussed on reforming the municipality to make it more efficient and responsive.
 These achievements have received widespread recognition, in particular from the City Mayors Foundation which named her Mayor of Distinction.
 She is seen as a role model for young female politicians.